carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 We used the WGCNA (weighted correlation network analysis) R package to generate correlated gene clusters based on expression patterns [3].
 The network analysis generated 15 gene modules that had a range of 30 genes to 7934 genes per module.
 WGCNA generates the module eigengene, which is the first principal component for that module - or can be thought of as the expression levels that best represents all the genes in that module.

 We used GEMMA (genome-wide efficient mixed-model association) [5] to run the the GWA analyses, with the allowed missing frequency increased to 10% (compared to the standard 5%).
-The model for the GWA used was:
+The model used for the GWA was:
 $y = x\beta + u + \epsilon$

-Where y is the n-vector of traits, x is the nxp matrix of marker genotypes, \beta is the effect size of the marker. $u$ is the multivariate normal distribution vector of random effects, which includes the a relatedness matrix to correct for population structure in the analysis.
+Where y is the n-vector of traits, x is the n-vector of marker genotypes, \beta is the effect size of the marker. $u$ is the multivariate normal distribution vector of random effects, which includes the a relatedness matrix to correct for population structure in the analysis.
 The error, \epsilon, is also a multivariate normal distribution.

 #########
 Project Progress

 	First, I looked for QTL associated with trait values.
 There were few significant QTL associated to the traits, though there were X SNPs that were significant (Figure 2), but these may have been false positives.

-2.a.
-WGCNA Modules
-    - about the modules:
-        - 13 modules, with the range of Y-Z genes in each module
-    - GWAS on the eigengenes of the modules
-        - eigengene is the first principal component of the expression data of the genes within the module

 	Next, I used GEMMA to calculate the genetic associations between the module eigengenes and the population genetic markers.
-These again produced few significant peaks, though the Black module (383 genes) had a significant and clear peak in chromosome 3 (Figure 2).
+These again produced few significant peaks, though the Black module (414 genes) had a significant and clear peak in chromosome 3 (Figure 2).
 This peak contained the floral transcription factor zag2.
-However, zag2 is not included in the Black module, indicating possible trans-regulation by a gene in the Black module.
+However, zag2 is not one of the genes in the Black module (green regions in Figure 2), indicating possible trans-regulation by a gene in the Black module.
 Most of the significant SNPs in the

-2.b. eQTL on expression data of genes
-    - 48,136 number of genes [this is not the right number, I thought it was 15K]
-    - comparing genes within module to the module eigengene GWAS results (Figure 1)
-    - cis and trans effects of SNPs on module eigengenes
+	In order to assess the GWA on the module eigengenes, I performed a GWA on the expression levels of each of the 15,205 genes included in the WGCNA modules.
+[This is currently running.
+I was planning on putting a few examples into the figure 2, which would have the manhattan plot for the module and a few manhattan plots for some genes in the module.]

-Figure 1: this figure includes results from Aim 2.
+Figure 1: this figure would include information of the traits, and one of the manhattan plot results from aim 1.

-    a module GWAS results (midnight blue module looked good), with some genes from within the module and their QTL
+Figure 2: this figure would be from aim 2, with a manhattan plot of the black module, and some manhattan plots from eQTL from genes within the black module, hopefully with an example with the same peak and maybe one without.

 3. Next step, Qx statistic [Berg and Coop]
     - use the top QTL from a GWAS to look for adaptation among populations for that trait, or on those genes.